 In Partnership with the World Land Trust

-James Wragg's mission to cycle as far as he can, solo, around the UK mainland coastline,
+James Wragg is heading back to Wales in October! to continue his mission to cycle as far as he can around the UK coastline i

 In Partnership with the World Land Trust

-James Wragg's mission to cycle as far as he can, solo, around the UK mainland coastline,
+James Wragg is heading back to Wales in October! to continue his mission to cycle as far as he can around the UK coastline i

-The support from the public has been incredible with countless offers of accommodation, support and advice as well as hundreds of donations which reached an incredible final total of £8149 !
+The support from the public was incredible with countless offers of accommodation, support and advice as well as hundreds of donations which reached an incredible final total of £8400 !

-This will help World Land Trust to purchase, protect and preserve over 67045 msq over rainforest in Laguna Grande, Guatemala.
+The donation helped World Land Trust to purchase, protect and preserve over 67045msq over rainforest in Laguna Grande, Guatemala.

 An Outdoor Education instructor, father and husband with a passion for environmental change and a lifetime of cycling experience.